What do the Mercedes-Benz warning lights mean? Look at the most common Mercedes dashboard lights and what they mean.

 Low Fuel Level

 It means that you are running out of fuel.
 Stop at the closest gas station and add fuel.

 This warning light means the Anti Lock Brake System is not working.
-This doesn't mean your brakes are not functioning.
+This doesn’t mean your brakes are not functioning.
 It means the vehicle may skid or take longer to bring to a complete stop.
-If the ABS system fails, ESP (Electronic Stability Program), BAS (Brake Assist), EBD (Electronic Brake-force Distribution) will most likely be deactivated as well.
-All these systems depend on the ABS system to function.
-Common problems that trigger Mercedes-Benz ABS light are brake light switch, ABS wheel speed sensor, and defective clock spring.
+If the ABS fails, ESP (Electronic Stability Program), BAS (Brake Assist), and EBD (Electronic Brake-force Distribution) will most likely be deactivated as well.
+All these systems depend on the ABS to function.
+Common problems that trigger Mercedes-Benz ABS light are the brake light switch, ABS wheel speed sensor, and defective clock spring.
 Use a multi-system OBD-II scanner to read fault codes from the ABS module.

 The temperature means the engine is overheating.
-Don't drive your car if it is overheating.
+Don’t drive your car if it is overheating.
 Find a safe location and turn off the car to allow the engine to cool down.
 Once the engine is cooled down, you should check the coolant level.
-Problems that can cause Mercedes temperature light to come on include a bad water pump, stuck thermostat, low coolant, defective temperature sensor, etc.
+Problems that can cause Mercedes’s temperature light to come on include a bad water pump, stuck thermostat, low coolant, defective temperature sensor, etc.

 Did we forget to explain a Mercedes-Benz dashboard warning light?
-Describe a Mercedes warning light in the comments below and we will add it to the list.
+Describe a Mercedes warning light in the comments below, and we will add it to the list.